PhilikusHD/bs14-cpp/README.md

 ```

 Here's what each part does:
-- `./dino.cpp` — The source file for the Dino game.
+- `dino.cpp` — The source file for the Dino game.
 - `-o dino_game.exe` — Specifies the output executable file name.
 - `-Iinclude` — Includes the header files from the `include` directory.
 - `-Llib` — Links the libraries from the `lib` directory.